packit/packit.dev/content/posts/downstream-automation.md

 as in the config above,
 the changelog entry will use the GitHub release description field.
 (Just make sure the formatting is compatible with spec-file.
-E.g. use `-` instead of `*` for lists not to create multiple changelog entries.)
+E.g. use `-` instead of `*` for lists to not create multiple changelog entries.)

-And how it is triggered?
+And how is it triggered?
-Packit gets the information about the newly created release from GitHub (via webhook), load the config from the release commit and if there is a `propose-downstream` job defined, the workflow begins.
+Packit gets the information about the newly created release from GitHub (via webhook), loads the config from the release commit and if there is a `propose-downstream` job defined, the workflow begins.

 Here are the pull-requests created by Packit: